Rydberg formula: Bohr's interpretation and derivation of the constant

+where he uses frequency $\nu$ (proportional to wavenumber).

+Thus he has been able to compute the value of Rydberg's heuristic constant $N_0$ from his atom theory and set the integers $\mu_1$ and $\mu_2$ to zero.
+The effect is to predict new series corresponding to $\tau_2 = 1$ in the extreme ultraviolet unknown to Rydberg.

 In Bohr's conception of the atom, the integer Rydberg (and Balmer) n numbers represent electron orbitals at different integral distances from the atom.
 A frequency (or spectral energy) emitted in a transition from n1 to n2 therefore represents the photon energy emitted or absorbed when an electron makes a jump from orbital 1 to orbital 2.

 Later models found that the values for n1 and n2 corresponded to the principal quantum numbers of the two orbitals.